open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ## Config Structure

-There are four kinds of basic component file in the `configs/_base_` folders, namely：
+There are four kinds of basic component files in the `configs/_base_` folders, namely：

 - [models](https://github.com/open-mmlab/mmclassification/tree/1.x/configs/_base_/models)
 - [datasets](https://github.com/open-mmlab/mmclassification/tree/1.x/configs/_base_/datasets)
 - [schedules](https://github.com/open-mmlab/mmclassification/tree/1.x/configs/_base_/schedules)
 - [runtime](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/_base_/default_runtime.py)

-We call all the config files in the `_base_` folder as _primitive_ config file.
-You can easily build your own training config file by inherit some primitive config files.
+We call all the config files in the `_base_` folder as _primitive_ config files.
+You can easily build your training config file by inheriting some primitive config files.

-For easy understanding, we use [ResNet50 config file](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/resnet/resnet50_8xb32_in1k.py) as a example and comment the meaning of each line.
+For easy understanding, we use [ResNet50 config file](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/resnet/resnet50_8xb32_in1k.py) as an example and comment on each line.

 ```python
 _base_ = [                                    # This config file will inherit all config files in `_base_`.